-Grade Levels: For our inaugural year, we’ll be accepting up to 10 founding students, K-3rd, and will add additional grade levels and students each year.
-These lucky students will have the once-in-a-lifetime opportunity to build their school from the ground up.
+Grades: For 2020, we’ll be accepting up to 8 founding students, K-2nd, and will add additional grade levels and students each year.
+These lucky children will have the once-in-a-lifetime opportunity to create their learning environment from the ground up.

 Apply: If interested, please call or text us at 586-337-9300 or email us at hello@ActonBrighton.com.
 This is your chance to be on the leading edge of education.
 Start your hero’s journey.
-Change the world.
+Change the world!

 Daily Challenge & Socratic Discussions: Discussions that inspire, offer a challenge, introduce a new processes, reflect on lesson learned, or refocus priorities and studio intentionality.

 Goal setting: You'll set your own S.M.A.R.T goals each morning.
 At the end of Core Skills time you'll hold each other accountable when reporting out your achievements .
 Are your goals challenging enough?
 Are they too challenging?